Sainglend/tda-api-client/README.md

     - replaceWatchlist
     - updateWatchlist

-Each of the 13 first-level objects has their functions, as listed, which correspond 1-to-1 with an API endpoint, and possibly some useful ENUMS.
+Each of these functions correspond 1-to-1 with an API endpoint, and possibly some useful ENUMS.

-These aren't strictly organized like the API on the TD Developer site.
-For example, their site has Accounts, Orders, and Saved Orders grouped together.

 ## Documentation
 ### Mine